ElijahCuff/MFA-Death/README.md

 education, however considering i have released it under MIT license terms
 you are free to modify and distribute it as you wish.

-- Kind Regards, Elijah C.
+- Kind Regards, Retro Modder / Venomo / Elite / The others.
 ### Try Invisidroid
 [![demo button](https://i.imgur.com/3Ugm8J7.jpg)](https://github.com/WokeWorld/Invisidroid)